kkamb/miniprojects/Wikipedia_EMR/README.md

   matrix is denoted <i>M</i> (where <i>M_(ij)</i> represents the link between <i>i</i> an
   <i>j</i>), we are looking for the highest 100 elements of the matrix <i>M*M</i>.

-  2. Notice that a lot of Category pages (denoted "Category:.*") have a high link count and will rank very highly according to this metric.
-Wikipedia also has `Talk:` pages, `Help:` pages, and static resource `Files:`.
-All such "non-content" pages (and there might be more than just this) and links to them should be first filtered out in this analysis.
+  2. A lot of Category pages (denoted "Category:.*") have a high link count and rank very highly according to this metric.
+Wikipedia also has `Talk:` pages, `Help:` pages, static resource `Files:`, etc. I had to filter out all such non-content pages for this analysis.

   3. Some pages have more links than others.
 If I'd just counted the number of double links between pages, I'd have ended up gathering links that appear on articles with